Verbow: Reunion shows and live album

 On May 15, 2010, Verbow played a "one night only" reunion show in Chicago.
 The lineup consisted of Narducy, Chesley, Suycott, and Dietsch.
 Three days later, Verbow released Live at Schubas, a compilation of live performances from 1998 and 2001.
 In an interview that month, Narducy said that he enjoyed revisiting the songs with his former bandmates.
 While he has no plans to revive Verbow as a full-time band, he didn't rule out future work.

 On January 22, 2011, Narducy and Chesley played their first show in ten years as an acoustic duo, under the billing "Verbow (Jason & Alison) Acoustic".

 After Verbow

 Former Verbow members Jason Narducy and David Suycott were in the band Rockets Over Sweden, which was active between 2003 and 2006.

-Jason Narducy has played bass guitar in the touring bands for several artists, including Liz Phair, Bob Mould, Robert Pollard, Superchunk, and Telekinesis.
+Jason Narducy has played bass guitar in the touring bands for several artists, including Liz Phair, Bob Mould, Robert Pollard, Superchunk, and Telekinesis and most recently, guitar in Sunny Day Real Estate.
 He currently has a solo project called Split Single.

 Alison Chesley has performed solo under the name Helen Money.
 In 2007, she released her debut album Helen Money and served as composer in residence for Mordine and Co.
 Dance Theater.
 Her second album, In Tune, was released in 2009.